• Facebook

 ST07_01 Global Mobility

-Global Mobility (GM) involves research on people that work abroad for their employment, including corporate and self-initiated expatriates and migrants that cross borders for economic reasons.
-Among those are, for example, inpatriates, international business travellers, short-term assignees and international commuters as well as low-status expatriates and refugees.
-Global mobility includes people in non-corporate communities, such as diplomats, academics, international school teachers, international volunteers, military, missionaries, sports professionals, government employees, international artists and medical workers.
-Associated topics of interest include global leadership, recruitment and staffing, talent management, compensation, and global virtual teams.
+Global Mobility (GM) involves research on people and organizations who cross national borders for economic reasons.
+GM takes many forms, including both assigned and self-initiated expatriates, inpatriates, international business travellers, short-term assignees, international commuters as well as low-status expatriates, migrants, and refugees.
+It includes people in non-corporate communities, such as diplomats, academics, international teachers, international volunteers, military, missionaries, sports professionals, government employees, international artists and medical workers.
+Associated topics of interest include global employee experiences as well as GM objectives, strategies, policies and practices, global leadership, recruitment and staffing, talent management, performance management, compensation, and virtual global mobility and teams

 UN Sustainable Development Goals (SDG):